reivaxy/e-nableHandWearMonitor/README.md

 ## The 1000 mAh version

-The prototype was built using a 1000mAh battery, which provides an autonomy of several days (still need to check how many exactly).
+The prototype shown was built using a 1000mAh battery, which provides an autonomy of more than two weeks.

 It is not using the definitive PCB, some wires will be removed, some layout improved to ease assembly.